avaneev/biteopt/README.md

 very close to the parameter value boundaries this strategy may fail to converge.

-It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
-Running 10-20 times is a minimal requirement.
 The optimizePlateau() function can be used to optimize functions that have a complex landscape.
 This function works within the bounds of allocated iteration limit, and performs re-initializations when the optimization process reaches the plateau.

 Most hard constraints can be introduced by applying huge penalties to the objective function.
 Even binary penalties like "if(x>1)cost+=10000" should work acceptably in most cases.

+The FanSize parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
+By default, FanSize is equal to the square of the number of dimensions divided by 3.
+FanSize controls robustness of the strategy at the cost of convergence time.
+However, setting FanSize too high may reduce convergence.

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of